Chart Color Schemes

 McKinnon displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Dwelling structure in McKinnon, as per the latest Census, consisted of 59.0% houses and 41.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in McKinnon stood at 31.8%, similar to Melbourne metro, with the rest being mortgaged (34.8%) or rented (33.3%).
-The median monthly mortgage repayment was $2,689, higher than Melbourne metro's average of $2,000.
+In McKinnon, as per the latest Census evaluation, 59.0% of dwellings were houses while 41.0% comprised semi-detached homes, apartments, and other types.
+This differed from Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
+Home ownership in McKinnon stood at 31.8%, similar to Melbourne metro's rate, with mortgaged properties at 34.8% and rented ones at 33.3%.
+The median monthly mortgage repayment in the area was $2,689, higher than Melbourne metro's average of $2,000.
 Median weekly rent in McKinnon was $516, compared to Melbourne metro's $390.
-Nationally, McKinnon's mortgage repayments were significantly higher at $2,689 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, McKinnon's mortgage repayments were significantly higher at $2,689 against the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing